plauclair/DnsToolkit/README.md

 # DNS Toolkit module documentation

-Gives easy access to DNS checking functions, including Spamhaus checker.
+DNS Toolkit is a ProcessWire module that gives easy access to DNS checking functions, including Spamhaus checker.

 To use its functions, use either `$dns->function()` or `wire("dns")->function()`.